 If it's made from koji rice, it has a natural sweetness from rice.
 If it's made from Sakekasu, then the sweetness is added by sugar.

-Let me tell you more about these two types of Amazake in the following section.
+In the following section, let me tell you more about these two types of Amazake.

 There are two types of Amazake made from different ingredients.
 One is made from Sakekasu (Sake lees), and another is made from Koji rice.